 With two sons who grew up in the Park, Rod has also volunteered for more than 15 years in local schools, and “every sport out there – football, hockey, soccer, baseball, lacrosse”.
 Rod previously wrote a legal column for the Sherwood Park - Strathcona County News, "The Lawyer in Your Corner. "

 “I respect the trust citizens have placed in me.
-I dedicate my service over the next term to advancing the best interests of Strathcona County, and to this community being a leading light in Alberta.”
+I dedicate my service to advancing the best interests of Strathcona County, and to this community being a leading light in Alberta.”

 - Chief Elected Official, Strathcona County